TaquitOops/cybersecurity-incident-report-2/README.md

 ## Disclaimer
 This project is based on a simulated academic exercise.
 No real systems, organizations, or sensitive data are involved.

+## Logs
+The log files included in this repository are part of a simulated academic exercise and use reserved IP address ranges for documentation and training purposes only.